Why an offset account might save you $$$

 This is where offset accounts are great.
 An offset account allows you to use your savings to lower the cost of your mortgage, and reduce the amount of interest that you pay.

-If you are someone that likes to have a bit of money tucked away for a rainy day, or is saving for a goal such as a holiday or a wedding, then an offset account could be a great option for you.
+If you are someone that likes to have a bit of money tucked away for a rainy day, or is saving for a goal such as a holiday or home renovations, then an offset account could be a great option for you.

 Let’s take an example.
 Say you have savings of $100,000.
 With your savings, you might be lucky to make $1,300 in interest per year in the bank.
-But if you were to make your savings accounts offset accounts instead, you could reduce your mortgage by about $3,000 per year (this is worked out on a mortgage interest rate of 3%) You can also have a number of different accounts set up as offset accounts, so you could have your $100,000 spread across five different accounts - eg one for holidays, one for home renos, one for wedding, etc.
+But if you were to make your savings accounts offset accounts instead, you could reduce your mortgage by about $3,000 per year (this is worked out on an interest rate of 3%) You can also have a number of different accounts set up as offset accounts, so you could have your $100,000 spread across four or five different accounts - eg one for holidays, one for home renovations, one for your wedding, etc.